CaptapultPrincess/Jehanna-Project/README.md

 # Jehanna-Project
 Jehanna's final portfolio project

-Learn how to right a README.. lol
+Learn how to right a README..